-A forward proxy, by nature, serves a relatively small group of clients, and these clients can access fairly diverse websites.
+A forward proxy serves a relatively small group of clients and these clients can access diverse websites.
 Therefore, a forward proxy normally caches a wide range of URLs and objects.
 It is not practical to provide large amount of RAM to have high hit ratio in the memory cache.
 Instead, providing a number of high performance disks is a more balanced approach in sizing a forward proxy.
-For this reason, in TaskSmart C4000 Models 30 and 40 servers, two optimized ATA drives are used to provide good economic models without sacrificing performance.
+For this reason, Models 30 and 40 have two optimized ATA drives that are used to provide good economic models without sacrificing performance.